-Projections of future SLCF emissions compatible with the climate mitigation trajectories investigated in the climate model intercomparison projects (respective RCP or SSP scenarios): In such scenarios, when climate change mitigation is considered, it is associated with strong decrease of CO2 emissions, largely relying on fossil fuel use reduction, the co-emitted SLCFs from combustion and methane from production and distribution of fossil fuels will be reduced proportionally.
-Depending on carbon price and climate mitigation target, further reduction of methane from waste and agriculture will also be part of such scenarios.
-Limitations of RCP scenarios, where continuous strengthening of air quality legislation was assumed and therefore lack of futures where global and regional air quality deteriorates, for the analysis of air quality and potential for mitigation of SLCFs have been discussed in literature (e.g., Amann et al., 2013; von Schneidemesser et al., 2015).
-SSP scenarios consider various levels of air pollution control, in accordance with their socioeconomic narrative, and thus cover a wider span of SLCF trajectories (Section 6.7).
-The economical cost of implementation of these scenarios and their co-benefits on air quality and SDGs are assessed in WGIII (Chapter 3) reports.
+Projections of future SLCF emissions compatible with the climate mitigation trajectories investigated in the climate model intercomparison projects (respective RCP or SSP scenarios): in such scenarios, when climate change mitigation is considered, it is associated with a strong decrease of CO2 emissions, largely relying on fossil fuel-use reduction, the co-emitted SLCFs from combustion and methane from the production and distribution of fossil fuels will be reduced proportionally.
+Depending on the carbon price and climate mitigation target, further reduction of methane from waste and agriculture will also be part of such scenarios.
+Limitations of RCP scenarios, where continuous strengthening of air-quality legislation was assumed and therefore lack of futures where global and regional air quality deteriorates, for the analysis of air quality and potential for mitigation of SLCFs have been discussed in literature (e.g., Amann et al., 2013; von Schneidemesser et al., 2015).
+SSP scenarios consider various levels of air pollution control, in accordance with their socio-economic narrative, and thus cover a wider span of SLCF trajectories (Section 6.7).
+The economic cost of the implementation of these scenarios and their co-benefits on air quality and SDGs are assessed in WGIII (Chapter 3) reports.

-Projections of SLCF emissions assuming strong reduction of all air pollutants in the absence of climate mitigation (e.g., the SSP3-LowSLCF scenario); the latter is an idealized simulation of a very ambitious air quality policy where maximum technical potential of existing end-of-pipe technologies is explored in the SSP3-7.0 scenario.
-Methane reduction can also be part of such sensitivity analysis although methane reductions have not historically been motivated by air pollution concerns.
+Projections of SLCF emissions assuming strong reduction of all air pollutants in the absence of climate mitigation (e.g., the SSP3-LowSLCF scenario); the latter is an idealized simulation of a very ambitious air-quality policy where the maximum technical potential of existing end-of-pipe technologies is explored in the SSP3-7.0 scenario.
+Methane reduction can also be part of such sensitivity analysis, although methane reductions have not historically been motivated by air pollution concerns.

-Projection of emissions targeting air quality or other development priorities: Anthropogenic emissions source-structure and the level of exposure to pollution and subsequent effects vary significantly from one region to another (section 6.3.2).
-Therefore, the air quality policy, regional climate impact concerns as well as development priorities, and consequently the level of mitigation of particular SLCF species, will differ regionally and source-wise with respect to the emissions sources, influence of intercontinental transport of pollution, and spatial physical heterogeneities (Lund et al., 2014; AMAP, 2015a; Sand et al., 2016; Turnock et al., 2016; Sofiev et al., 2018; WMO, 2018).
+Projection of emissions targeting air quality or other development priorities: anthropogenic emissions’ source-structure and the level of exposure to pollution and subsequent effects varies significantly from one region to another (Section 6.3.2).
+Therefore, air-quality policy, regional climate impact concerns and development priorities, as well as the consequent level of mitigation of particular SLCF species, will differ regionally and source-wise with respect to the emissions sources, influence of inter-continental transport of pollution, and spatial physical heterogeneities (Lund et al., 2014; AMAP, 2015a; Sand et al., 2016; Turnock et al., 2016; Sofiev et al., 2018; WMO, 2018).
 This is also the case at a finer local and regional scale where priorities and scope for SLCF mitigation will differ (e.g., Amann et al., 2017; UNEP, 2019).

-Projections exploring mitigation potential for a particular source or SLCF: These studies focus on the assessment of SLCF reduction potential that can be realised with either existing and proven technologies or extend the scope to include transformational changes needed to achieve further reduction (UNEP and WMO, 2011; Stohl et al., 2015; Velders et al., 2015; Purohit and Höglund-Isaksson, 2017; e.g., Gómez-Sanabria et al., 2018; UNEP, 2019; Höglund-Isaksson et al., 2020; Purohit et al., 2020) – several of these studies are subsequently used for parameterization of the models used to develop emission scenarios (e.g., IAM models used in the IPCC process).
+Projections exploring mitigation potential for a particular source or SLCF: These studies focus on the assessment of SLCF reduction potential that can be realised with either existing and proven technologies or extend the scope to include transformational changes needed to achieve further reduction (e.g., UNEP and WMO, 2011; Stohl et al., 2015; Velders et al., 2015; Purohit and Höglund-Isaksson, 2017; Gómez-Sanabria et al., 2018; UNEP, 2019; Höglund-Isaksson et al., 2020; Purohit et al., 2020) – several of these studies are subsequently used for parametrization of the models used to develop emission scenarios (e.g., IAM models used in the IPCC process).